sandras15/reference-tictactoe/self-assessment.md

 - Unfortunatly the game is not playable :pensive:.

 ## Data migration

 Did you create a data migration.

 - Migration up and down: Yes!
 	- A new file was created called _2016121412231-add-column-aggregate-id.js_
-	- __Purpose:__ To add a column to the eventlog table that already exists.
+	- __Purpose:__ To add a column to the eventlog table that already exists .

 ## Jenkins